 International education opens you up to a world of opportunities, with some of the finest and accredited universities in Canada.
 Studying in Canada has become a hot spot for students from around the world with tremendous amounts of benefits and opportunities.

 In this article, we will be covering some of the most commonly asked questions in regard to studying in Canada.

-Canada follows a two tier educational system; University awarding degrees such as Bachelors, Masters and Doctorates; while the other colleges offer vocational and diploma programs.
+Canada follows a two-tier educational system; universities awarding degrees such as Bachelors, Masters and Doctorates; while the other colleges offer vocational and diploma programs.

 Diploma Programs and Graduate Certificates are offered by colleges.
 Many undermine the importance and value of these programs, but they are valuable and beneficial towards your education and developing skills.
 They are meant to act as a supplement to your undergraduate degree.

 * To qualify for your Ph.D., you will need a Master’s Degree.
 Though some universities offer a combined program where you can immediately work towards your Ph.D. upon completion of your Masters.

 To obtain admission into a Canadian University Program you will need:

 * All degrees should be awarded by a recognized tertiary education provider.